All Episodes

 It is.

-That was that what you found also?
+Was that what you found also?

 That is what we found.

-So what's very interesting is that you always need to look at the ingredients and compare based on what the ingredients label says.
+So, what's very interesting is that you always need to look at the ingredients and compare based on what the ingredients label says.

 When it comes to looking for the most wholesome product or the most delicious, most nutritious, and also most flavorful, right?